jyguyomarch/awesome-conversational-ai/README.md

 - [Amazon Lex](https://aws.amazon.com/lex/) - An AWS service for building conversational interfaces for applications using voice and text.
 - [Dialogflow](https://cloud.google.com/dialogflow) - Lifelike conversational AI with state-of-the-art virtual agents by Google.
 - [OpenDialog](https://opendialog.ai/) - OpenDialog enables you to design, develop and deploy conversational applications.
+Offers an open source version and an Enterprise edition.
 - [Rasa](https://rasa.com/) - A platform to create virtual assistants at scale.
+Offers an open source version and an Enterprise edition.
 - [SAP Conversational AI](https://cai.tools.sap/) - An end-to-end chatbot building platform from SAP.
+Comes with a free Community edition and an Enterprise edition.